Go to Altinn reporting

 • thematic and technology areas

-For an activity to be an R&D activity, it must satisfy five core criteria.
+For an activity to be classified as an R&D activity, it must satisfy five core criteria.
 The activity must be novel, creative, uncertain, systematic and transferable and/or reproducible.

 For an activity to be considered R&D, it is important that the purpose of the activity is R&D, and that it fulfills the five R&D criteria.